 Step 3-Talk about it.
 You give children a foundation that lasts a lifetime when you teach them how to value their bodies and to know that they have choice about how adults treat them

-Step 4- Stay Alert.
+Step 4- Recognize the Signs.
 The signs are not always obvious when a child is being sexually abused.
 Learn how to address signs and behaviors

-Step 6- Act on Suspicions.
-By acting on suspicions of child sexual abuse, you may help not only one child, but perhaps countless others
+Step 5- React Responsibility.
+Learn how to react and who to go to for help.
+By acting on suspicions of child sexual abuse, you may help not only one child, but perhaps countless others.

 Outcomes to be expected from this training: